 Kotlin—an alternative language that runs on the Java Virtual Machine—emphasizes static typing, null safety, and modern language features such as lambdas and extension functions.
 Kotlin is particularly appealing in the Android world, which does not yet support all the features of Java 8.

 Kenneth Kousen offers an overview of Kotlin, with a focus on using it for Android development.
 You’ll learn about Kotlin’s essential syntax, data classes, operator overloading, extension functions using the Anko library, generics, working with collections and functional operations, interacting with the Sqlite database, and more.

 The tutorial uses the latest version of Android Studio, which provides excellent support for Kotlin and Android development.
 Solutions to all the exercises will be provided in a GitHub repository.

-Ken Kousen is the president of Kousen IT, where he’s taught software development training courses to thousands of students, is a Java Champion, and is the author of Modern Java Recipes, Gradle Recipes for Android, and Making Java Groovy; he’s also created over a dozen video courses for O’Reilly’s learning platform on topics such as Android, Groovy, Gradle, advanced Java, and Spring.
-Ken’s a regular speaker on the No Fluff, Just Stuff conference tour and has given talks at conferences all over the world.
+Ken Kousen is the president of Kousen IT, where he’s taught software development training courses to thousands of students, is a Java Champion, and is the author of Modern Java Recipes, Gradle Recipes for Android, and Making Java Groovy; he’s also created over a dozen video courses for O’Reilly online learning on topics such as Android, Groovy, Gradle, advanced Java, and Spring.
+Ken’s a regular speaker on the No Fluff Just Stuff conference tour and has given talks at conferences all over the world.
 He was a 2013 and 2016 JavaOne Rock Star.

 ©2018, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com